If you are a current Alberta Public Service employee, sign into 1GX from myAPS and access the internal career portal to search all available jobs.

 - The ideal cover letter is 1 page, with 3 to 4 paragraphs of text.

 - The ideal resume is 2 to 3 pages.

 - Provide information in your cover letter that is not included in your resume, such as interview availability, employment history gaps, etc.

-- For instance, include an example of how you have demonstrated competency in creative problem solving, OR describe a key accomplishment you are most proud of.
+- Your cover letter should include examples of how you have demonstrated a competency OR descriptions of key accomplishments you are most proud of.

 - Ensure your resume includes any criteria in the job posting that are identified as preferred, assets or equivalent qualifications, providing you have them.

 - List your most recent work experience or education first in your resume, and the remainder in descending date order (month and year).
 Describe your key duties and demonstrated qualifications and competencies.